MicrosoftDocs/learn/learn-pr/student-evangelism/research-space-rocks-ai-nasa/includes/7-summary.md

-In this module, you learned about different types of space rocks and the forms they can take.
-You also learned about the challenges of gathering space rocks, and a solution to the problem.
+In this lesson, you learned about the types of space rocks, and some of the different forms they can take.
+You also discovered some of the challenges of gathering space rocks, and a solution to the problem.